User’s API

 When mixing shared and static libraries, linkage issues can lead to multiple instances of the backend singleton.
 This may result in multiple backend worker threads running simultaneously, causing unexpected behavior or crashes.

 This issue commonly occurs on Windows when Quill is compiled as a static library and linked into both a shared library and the main executable, creating separate instances.
-While using Quill as a static library is generally recommended, in such cases, the preferred approach is to build Quill as a shared library and export its symbols (e.g., using WINDOWS_EXPORT_ALL_SYMBOLS).
+While using Quill as a static library is generally recommended, in such cases, the preferred approach is to have one shared library own Quill and export/import its shared symbols consistently (for example, define QUILL_DLL_EXPORT while building that DLL and QUILL_DLL_IMPORT in consumers on Windows).

-On Windows, this check is implemented using a named mutex, whereas on Linux and other POSIX systems, it relies on a named semaphore.
+On Windows, this check is implemented using a named mutex, whereas on POSIX systems (Linux, macOS), it uses flock() on a lock file in /tmp.
 In rare cases, this mechanism may interfere with certain environments or containerized deployments.
 If necessary, this check can be disabled by setting this option to false.

 Setting this option to true enables the check, while setting it to false disables it.